PPMC-lab/llps-datasets/README.txt

 5. If the dataset includes multiple files, specify the directory structure and relationships between the files:
-All in main directory.
+Main files in main directory.
 Python scripts in ./scripts folder.
 Figures in ./figures.
+Property calculations in ./properties.